mkazhdan/TextureSignalProcessing/README.md

 </summary>
 To run this executable you must specify the input mesh:
 <blockquote><code>% ReactionDiffusion --in TSP.Data\Bunny\bunny.ply</code></blockquote>
-This opens a viewer allowing the user to prescribe the source of the geodesic by holding the [SHIFT] and clicking on the source location with either mouse button.
+This opens a viewer allowing the user to prescribe the source of the geodesic by holding the [SHIFT] button and clicking on the source location with either mouse button.
 </details>
 </dl>